Helen Schulman: Background and career

-Helen Schulman was born in New York City, where she lives, writes, teaches.
-She received a BA at Cornell University and an MFA in creative writing from Columbia University.
-She has published six novels.
-Her most recent novel, Come With Me, was released on November 27, 2018.
+Her novel Come With Me was released on November 27, 2018.
 It's a book "about how technology breaks apart and then re-configures a family."
 The New York Times writes, "Schulman has wrapped her distress in such an attractive package that the book slides down almost without your noticing its seriousness of purpose."
 The NYTimes Book Review says it is "strikingly original, compelling and beautifully written."
 Kirkus reviews writes, the book is "Richly imagined, profound, and of the moment" and San Francisco Chronicle calls it "mind-blowingly brilliant."
 Speaking with Evangeline Riddiford in an interview about her book, Schulman says, "My father, an atheist, always said both heaven and hell were right here on earth.
 I’ll do him one step further: sometimes both exist in your living room."